 This page offers guidance to local enforcement agencies (LEA) regarding the annual updates for the Enforcement Program Plan (EPP).
-Per Title 14, California Code of Regulations (14 CCR) Section 18081(e)(4), The components of the EPP shall be reviewed and amended by the LEA annually or more frequently as determined by CalRecycle to reflect any changes.
-The amended components shall be submitted to CalRecycle for approval.
+Per Title 14, California Code of Regulations (14 CCR) Section 18081(e)(4), the documents of the EPP shall be reviewed and amended by the LEA annually or more frequently to reflect any changes or as determined by CalRecycle.
+The amended documents shall be submitted to CalRecycle for acceptance.
 A summary of the annual update process is available.

 - Certification Request Letter: Are there any types of proposed solid waste facilities for which the LEA has no certification?
 If so, please submit a request for additional certification.

 - Designation Information Package (DIP) (14 CCR 18051):